 Good news: Car expenses and mileage can be significant deductions for you.
 Make sure to keep track of your yearly mileage on each vehicle related to your business throughout the tax year and save all gas receipts.

-The IRS decided to bump up the standard mileage rate during the 2022 tax season due to rising fuel costs.
-You can deduct 58.5 cents per mile when you use your car, truck, or van for business purposes from January 1 to June 30, 2022.
-From July 1 through December 31, 2022, the deduction jumps to 62.5 cents per mile.
+The IRS decided to bump up the standard mileage rate for the 2023 tax season due to rising fuel costs.
+You can deduct 65.5 cents per mile when you use your car, truck or van for business purposes.

-In addition to everyday deductions related to your vehicle, you can also include repairs and maintenance on your tax return.
+In addition to everyday deductions related to your vehicle, you can also write off some repairs and maintenance on your tax return.

 7. Business insurance deduction

-No matter your field, business insurance is critical for all small businesses today.
-If something unexpected happens, you want to ensure you’re protected both legally and financially.
+No matter your field, business insurance is critical for all small businesses.
+If something unexpected happens, you want some protection both legally and financially.

-We recommend purchasing the appropriate landscaping insurance or lawn care insurance to protect you from the risks involved with your job.
-With insurance, you’re not stuck paying out of pocket for a cracked window due to a rogue rock flung from a lawnmower.
+We recommend landscaping insurance or lawn care insurance to help protect you from some of the risks involved with your job.
+With insurance, you may not be solely responsible for the financial loss of paying for costs like a cracked window due to a rogue rock flung from a lawnmower.

-Even better, you can deduct the premiums for many different kinds of business insurance, including business liability, business vehicles, and more.
+Even better, you can deduct the premium (meaning the cost) for many different kinds of business insurance, including general liability insurance, commercial auto insurance, and more.

 Learn more about business insurance tax deductions.